 Mexico Country Code

 The country code for Mexico is 52.
 When calling a Mexican phone number from the U.S. or Canada, you should dial 011 + 52 + area code + phone number.
+If you're calling a cell phone, you'll need to add a 1 after the 52, so you would dial 011 + 52 + 1 + area code + phone number.

 In the three largest cities of Mexico (Mexico City, Guadalajara and Monterrey), the area code is two digits and phone numbers are eight digits, whereas in the rest of the country, area codes are three digits and phone numbers are seven digits.